cmu-crafting-software/recitations-24/recitation-2/README.md

 ## Overview

-* We learned how to access and programmatically manipulate data locally.
+* We previously learned how to access and programmatically manipulate data locally.
 * Web API: programmatic access to remote data
 * REST (Representation state transfer)
   * Architecture for designing an API